Ahead of visit to Israel, US's Blinken presses Hamas to accept new proposal for Gaza cease-fire

-JERUSALEM — (AP) — The United States stepped up pressure for a cease-fire deal in Gaza on Monday as the secretary of state said a new proposal had been put to Hamas, whose officials were in Cairo talking to Egyptian mediators.
-Israeli airstrikes killed 26 people in the Gaza's southern town of Rafah, according to hospital records.
+CAIRO — (AP) — The United States stepped up pressure for a cease-fire deal in Gaza on Monday as the secretary of state said a new proposal had been put to Hamas, whose officials were in Cairo talking to Egyptian mediators.
+Israeli airstrikes killed 26 people in Gaza's southernmost town of Rafah, according to hospital records.

-U.S. Secretary of State Antony Blinken, ahead of a new visit to Israel this week, pressured Hamas to accept the latest proposal, calling it "extraordinarily generous" on the part of Israel.
+U.S. Secretary of State Antony Blinken, ahead of a visit to Israel this week, urged Hamas to accept the latest proposal, calling it "extraordinarily generous" on Israel's part.

-Terms of the proposal were not made public, and it was not known if anything had changed on the main roadblock that U.S., Egyptian and Qatari mediators have repeatedly crashed against: the question of the extent of a cease-fire.
-During months of talks, meditators have often signaled major progress only to come out empty-handed.
+The terms were not made public.
+But according to an Egyptian official and Israeli media, Israel has softened its position, lowering the number of hostages it demands that Hamas free during the initial six-week phase of the cease-fire in return for the release of hundreds of Palestinians from Israeli prisons.

+One question is whether that will be enough to overcome Hamas concerns over the cease-fire's second phase.

-Hamas demands that the release of all hostages bring a complete end to Israel’s nearly seven-month assault in Gaza and a withdrawal of its troops from the devastated territory.
-Israel has offered only an extended pause, vowing to resume its offensive to destroy Hamas once the pause is over.
+Hamas has demanded assurances that an eventual release of all hostages will bring a complete end to Israel’s nearly seven-month assault in Gaza and a withdrawal of its troops from the devastated territory.
+Israel has offered only an extended pause, vowing to resume its offensive once it is over.
+The issue has repeatedly obstructed efforts by U.S., Egyptian and Qatari mediators during months of talks.

+Some Israeli commentators depicted Israel as at a crossroads: Go for a deal with a potential end to the war, bringing benefits that could include normalization of ties with Saudi Arabia, or push ahead with plans including an attack on Rafah in the hope of crushing Hamas and risk international isolation.

-Israel says it plans to invade Rafah, Gaza's southernmost town where over 1 million Palestinians have sought shelter from fighting elsewhere.
-Its closest ally, the United States, and others have repeatedly warned against it, saying an offensive would cause a new surge in mass casualties in an offensive that has already killed more than 34,000 people.
+Israel's closest ally, the United States, and others have repeatedly warned against an offensive on Rafah, saying it would bring a surge in casualties and worsen a humanitarian catastrophe.
+More than 1 million Palestinians have sought shelter in Rafah after fleeing fighting elsewhere.

-Overnight and Monday morning, Israeli strikes flattened at least three homes where extended families of Palestinians were gathered, and the dead included nine women and six children, one of whom was just 5 days old, according to hospital records and an Associated Press reporter.
+Overnight and Monday morning, Israeli strikes flattened at least three homes where extended families of Palestinians were gathered.
+The dead included nine women and six children, one them just five days old, according to hospital records and an Associated Press reporter.

-“Everyone was sleeping in their beds," said Mahmoud Abu Taha, whose cousin was killed with his wife and their year-old baby in one house where at least 10 died.
-“They have nothing to do with anything, all of them are girls and women.”
+“Everyone was sleeping in their beds," said Mahmoud Abu Taha, whose cousin was killed with his wife and their year-old baby in a house where at least 10 died.
+“They have nothing to do with anything.”

-Egypt has stepped up mediation efforts for a cease-fire deal in hopes of averting an Israeli ground assault on Rafah, which sits on Gaza's border with Egypt.
+Egypt has stepped up mediation efforts for a cease-fire deal in hopes of averting an assault on Rafah, on Gaza's border with Egypt.

-A Hamas delegation was in Cairo on Monday for talks over the new proposal.
-Talks have centered on a two-phase deal that would bring an initial halt in fighting with the release of some of the around 100 hostages Hamas is believed to still hold in return for the freeing of Palestinians imprisoned by Israel, while talks are held for a second phase for the release of the rest, including soldiers.
+An Egyptian official said Israel has lowered the number of hostages it wants freed in the first stage, down from earlier demands for 40.
+He did not specify the new number.
+Israeli media said it now seeks the release of 33 hostages in return for the release of some 900 Palestinian prisoners.
+Hamas is believed to hold around 100 Israelis in Gaza.

 There was no immediate comment from Hamas or Israeli officials.

-His government could also be threatened if he agrees to a deal, since hardline members of his Cabinet demand an attack on Rafah.

-At the same time, Netanyahu faces pressure from the families of hostages still in captivity who are demanding a deal for their release.
+At the same time, Netanyahu faces pressure to reach a deal from families of hostages.

 “I appeal to Sinwar, please approve this deal.
-And to the members of the (Israeli) Cabinet, please approve any deal,” Omri’s father Dany Miran said, referring to Yehiya Sinwar, the top Hamas official in Gaza.
-He spoke at a news conference in a square in Tel Aviv where supporters of hostage families regularly hold rallies.
+And to the members of the (Israeli) Cabinet, please approve any deal,” said Omri’s father, Dany Miran, referring to Yehiya Sinwar, the top Hamas official in Gaza.
+He spoke at a news conference in a Tel Aviv square where supporters of hostage families regularly hold rallies.

-Addressing Netanyahu, he said, “Show leadership, leadership to your crying people and to the families (of the hostages).
-It’s something you promised us before the election.”

 Israeli officials, meanwhile, appeared increasingly concerned that the International Criminal Court may issue arrest warrants against the country's leaders.